End User Applications - Configuring POP3 in Microsoft Outlook

 • Mobile devices can be configured with the same settings as defined below.
 For configuration guidelines, consult your mobile phone software documentation.

-• The Mimecast Internal Domain user must also have the POP and SMTP options enabled before emails can be sent and received using these protocols.
+• The Mimecast Internal Domain user (who is creating a POP account in Microsoft Outlook) must also have the POP and SMTP options enabled before emails can be sent and received using these protocols.

 Creating a POP account in Microsoft Outlook